tahoe-lafs/tahoe-lafs/docs/examples/2-availability.rst

     - Download the ``image0`` = fail
     - Download the ``image1``= success

-.. note:: Details about :ref:`Reliability`
+.. note:: Learn more about failure scenarios in the section about Reliability under architecture.

 Upload a file to Tahoe
 ======================